ContainerSolutions/external-secrets-charm/README.md

 EOF
 ```

-A Secret named `externalsecret-sample` will be created.
+A Secret named `externalsecret-sample` will be created with the content from the AWS Secret Manager key created before.